-Staff Contact: Craig Judd S1 or S2 HPW2 CP10
+Staff Contact: Head, School of Art History and Theory S1 or S2 HPW2 CP10

 Activism refers to the public manifestation of a politicised consciousness.
 If art is concerned with the transmission of widely held belief structures it can be argued that, from Neolithic times, art and propoganda have always been linked.